nzysoft/Thor_CN/Docs/Readme.md

 ## Readme

 All documents have been translated into Simplified Chinese.
-Just ignore the PRG temporarily...
+Just ignore the PRG and ZIP temporarily...